27 of The Most Beautiful Greek Islands

 Kefalonia island is, in our opinion, one the most magical, underrated beautiful Greek islands in the Ionian Sea.
 With the largest national park on any Greek island and world-famous beaches, this island has it all.

-If you are looking to explore, head to the town of Assos, this picturesque village is full of Venetian architecture and colourful houses that line the water’s edge.
-Although this village is only small, it packs a punch, and it is a beautiful way to spend your day.
+If you want to explore, head to the town of Assos, this picturesque village is full of Venetian architecture and colourful houses that line the water’s edge.
+Although this village is small it packs a punch and is a beautiful way to spend your day.

 Lefkada